anttiharju/yubikey-setup/README.md

 # YubiKey macOS setup

-Updated version of https://github.com/liyanchang/yubikey-setup.
+This is an updated (and limited) version of https://github.com/liyanchang/yubikey-setup.
 All credit to the original instructions.

 ## Issues I have faced